How to make a complaint

-If you decide to make a complaint, you should always approach the seller first, to give them the chance to put things right.
+If you want to complain, you should always approach the seller first, to give them the chance to put things right.

 Start with an informal approach

 Talking face-to-face or over the phone can be a good first step in raising your problem with the seller.
-You should ask to speak to a supervisor or manager who is able to sort out the problem for you (for example by repairing or replacing the good or refunding your money).
+Ask to speak to a supervisor or manager who can sort out the problem for you (for example by repairing or replacing the good or refunding your money).